axonivy-market/ldap-connector/ldap-connector-product/README.md

 # Active Directory Connector

+**Active Directory (AD)** is a directory service developed by Microsoft for Windows domain networks, which provides centralized management and authentication of users, computers, and other resources within the network.
+Active Directory (AD) uses the **Lightweight Directory Access Protocol (LDAP)** as its underlying protocol to query and manage directory information.
+LDAP is the standard protocol that AD employs to authenticate and authorize users and resources within a network.

 Axon Ivy's **Active Directory** connector helps you accelerate process automation initiatives by querying and writing Active Directory objects in your business process.
 This connector:

 - Allows you to easily query your Active Directory entries